 The plan works in conjunction with other local emergency plans and could include the involvement of numerous community agencies.
-The plans created for individual schools, along with the District plan, are reviewed annually and after an emergency situation occurs.
+The plans created for individual schools, along with the Divison plan, are reviewed annually and after an emergency situation occurs.

 - Notify the school if your child will be absent or late.
 We want to ensure your child arrives at school safely.

 - Be sure the school has an updated emergency number in the event that your child is injured or becomes ill at school.

 - As a parent, model safe behavior as you walk and drive together with your child.

 - As you walk your child to school, talk about crossing the street and being visible to drivers.

 - Bicycles used by young children on busy streets can be hazardous.
 Please supervise your child's riding and help your child develop skills in safe areas.

 - Talk with your child about how school safety patrols can help.

 Things to know: